RasmusRPaulsen/OutlierDetectionChallenge2024/README.md

 The meshes are pre-registered and there is *point-correspondence* over the entire data set.
 That means that all meshes have the same number of vertices and that a vertex with a given id can be assumed to be place on approximately the same anatomical location on all vertebra.

+The data has been sourced from different places.
+Most are also part of the [CTSpine1K](https://github.com/MIRACLE-Center/CTSpine1K) data set.

 ## Data splits and naming conventions

 The total set consists of 1000 samples.
 They are split into: